lemonade-sdk/.github/profile/README.md

 # Welcome to the Lemonade SDK Project 🍋

-Welcome to the GitHub organization for Lemonade Apps where you'll find applications and examples for Lemonade.
+Welcome to the GitHub organization for the Lemonade SDK where you'll find source, applications, and examples for Lemonade.

 ## 🌟 What We Do